Other Specified Mental Disorder

 Medication may be prescribed to help individuals manage mental health symptoms.
 The specific medication may depend on the individual's diagnosis and symptoms.
 Common medications used in the treatment of mental health conditions include:

-• Mood stabilizers: These medications are often used for individuals with mood swings or bipolar disorder to maintain a stable emotional state.
+- Mood stabilizers: For help with emotional disorders, these medications are often used for individuals with mood swings or bipolar disorder to maintain a stable emotional state.

 The effectiveness and side effects of medications can vary from person to person.
 Therefore, individuals can consult their healthcare provider to find the best course of action.
 Consult a medical doctor before starting, changing, or stopping a medication for any condition.
 The information in this article is not a replacement for medical advice or diagnosis.